Guide to Wind Energy & Wildlife

 What Do We Know about Impacts & Risk Factors to Wildlife and Habitat?

-By standardizing methods and expanding data accessibility, we are learning more about which species are most at risk from collision fatalities, and where and why.
-Wind energy facilities may also affect the quality or availability of habitat for some species, although habitat-based impacts are more complicated and less well-understood, and represent an important area for future research.
+By standardizing methods and expanding data accessibility, we are learning more about which species are most at risk from collision fatalities, where, and why.
+Wind energy facilities may also affect the quality or availability of habitat for some species, although habitat-based impacts are less understood, and represent an important area for future research.

 Landscape Assessment and Siting Practices to Address Risk to Wildlife and Habitat